mohsenmesr/go3/README.md

 Game Of Three Take Away Code Challenge by Mohsen Mesrzadeh _**mohsenmesr@yahoo.com**_

-This game has two different modes of running at all:
+This game has two different modes of running as the following:

 - Sync Mode: Based on REST calls, both players (apps) should be online and play with each other simultaneously

 - Async Mode: Based on ActiveMQ broker, One player start the game and push its request to player2 topic and when other one get online, it will process the game and push again in requested topic in game-request hence everything handled